Radical Cup Australia

-The Radical Cup Australia (known as the First Focus Radical Cup Australia for sponsorship reasons) is a national motor racing series for racing the Radical SR3, built by Radical Sportscars.
+The Radical Cup Australia is a national motor racing series for racing the Radical SR3, built by Radical Sportscars.
 The series is sanctioned by Motorsport Australia, and run by a joint venture of the two Australian importers of Radical cars.

-The series consistently attracts grids of between 15 and 25 cars and features on the SRO Motorsports Group platform alongside GT World Challenge Australia.

 History

-Early years (2011–2021)

-One-make racing for Radical cars in Australia dates back to at least 2011, with the Radical Australia Cup featuring expanded events by that year.
+The current Radical Cup Australia was founded in 2022, but one-make racing for Radical cars in Australia dates back to at least 2011.

-Modern era (2022–present)

-The current Radical Cup Australia was founded in 2022 as a joint venture between the two Australian importers of Radical cars.
-The series has experienced significant growth, regularly attracting fields of over 20 cars.

-In 2024, the series secured title sponsorship from First Focus, becoming known as the First Focus Radical Cup Australia.

-For 2025, the series aligned with the SRO Motorsports Group platform, moving away from the SpeedSeries to support GT World Challenge Australia.

-Format and regulations

 Cars

 Unmodified examples of the Radical SR3 (including most variants from throughout the model's history, and both 1340 and 1500cc engined models) are eligible to compete.

 Race format

 The series is made up of a mixture of sprint (25-minute) and endurance (45 or 50-minute races).

 Cars may (optionally) be shared between two drivers; if so, during endurance races there is a driver switch during a race pitstop; during a round featuring sprint races each driver drives two of the four races in the round.

 Drivers are classified as Pro, Pro-Am or Am based on their age and professional experience in motorsport; there are multiple series trophies awarded, dependent on driver categorisation.